opiethehokie/march-madness-predictions/README.md

 - develop other rankings based on Colley or Massey methods (see http://netprophetblog.blogspot.com/2015/09/massey-example.html and https://www.kaggle.com/c/march-machine-learning-mania-2016/forums/t/19551/converting-spreads-to-win-percentages-and-vice-versa)
 - add more ML techniques
 - visualizations
+- threshold for upsets when creating bracket maybe should be higher than 50% ?

 [seed-based benchmark]: https://www.kaggle.com/c/march-machine-learning-mania-2016/forums/t/18902/understanding-the-benchmark-submissions